 When it comes to overall sharpness, the lens performs differently at the extremes of focal length.
 At 17mm the lens is at its sharpest in the center and edges between f/4 and f/11, dropping off after f/16 due to diffraction.

 At 50mm center sharpness looks its best from f/5.6 to f/11, with the edges being the most sharp at f/8.
 The same is true and 70mm where the center sharpness is at its best at f/5.6, tailing off after f/16.
 Edge softness at this focal length being at its best from f/8 to f/11.

 The lens does display some optical anomalies, but they are not as prominent as expected.
 Chromatic aberration rears its head when the aperture is wide open, displayed as purple or blue fringing.
-These are easily correctable in software, but it’s always good to be mindful to watch out for high contrast areas where you will see this affected the most.
+These are easily correctable in post, but it’s always good to be mindful to watch out for high contrast areas where you will see this affected the most.